nsacyber/simon-speck/README.md

 ## Implementations

 The [implementation guide](https://nsacyber.github.io/simon-speck/implementations/ImplementationGuide.pdf) provides reference code for SIMON and SPECK(64- and 128-bit block sized variants), including code for key scheduling, encryption, and decryption.
-It also describes the intended word ordering, and provides detailed test vectors and useful tips for improving performance on som ARM and x86 processors.
+It also describes the intended word ordering, and provides detailed test vectors and useful tips for improving performance on some ARM and x86 processors.

 ### Higher-end Software